NullDesk/nullmailer/README.md

 **Limitations**

-- By default, messages with attachments cannot be resent.
+By default, messages with attachments cannot be resent.
 Since the default setting for for most implementations of `IHistoryStore` is to ignore the attachment file contents, the complete message is not available for re-delivery.

-You can enable attachment serialization for the history store by explicitly changing this setting in code.
+You can enable attachment serialization and storage for the history store in the settings by changing the `StoreAttachmentContents` value to `true`.

-     myHistoryStore.SerializeAttachments = true;

 ## <a name="creating-messages"></a>Creating MailerMessages